Sunday, November 24, 2019

 As is oft the case, today’s propers are all tied together.
 As is usual, they call for action not just thoughts.
 In fact, the collect is among the most direct, asking God to stir our hearts that we might ACT in a manner which will result in good things!
 The collect is asking for God to inspire us to ACT to produce those good works that will please Him.
 It is asking for God to assist us in our actions here on Earth to produce good fruits.

 Jeremiah prophesies the coming of Jesus out of the branch of David that He might unite God’s people as one under a New Covenant.
 Christ is the key piece to the puzzle of the Old Testament prophecies.
 He is the answer to all of the prophecies the Old Testament contains about our savior.
 He is the Messiah who is prophesied by the prophets in the Old Testament.
 John tells us Jesus comes to fill both our spiritual and physical hunger.
 Our spiritual hunger in that by His Coming, we will have the Word as our spiritual bread and drink.
 And our physical hunger by the fact if we follow what He says and do our best, we should have no problems getting food to eat.
-The collect aska God to stir up our will that we might be concentrating on performing good works for Him and noting that through those actions we will be plenteously rewarded.
-The spiritual food and drink Jesus gives will be more filling to our souls than the lembas bread from Lord of the Rings, it will sustain us on our spiritual journeys here on earth and guide us on that narrow and upward path towards heaven.
+The collect is asking God to stir up our will.
+The collect also notes that when our will is stirred up by God, we will be driven to perform good works for Him.
+This collect is a call to action, to perform good works to advance the cause of the Gospel.
+In a way it is similar to Jesus’s Great Commission in that it is asking us to allow God into our hearts and go forth and do good works that the Good News might be spread.
+When God enters into our hearts, he will give us spiritual food and drink that will be more filling to our souls than the lembas bread from Lord of the Rings, it will sustain us on our spiritual journeys here on earth and guide us on that narrow and upward path towards heaven.
 We just have to let Him into our hearts and provide us with that nourishment.

 Once He is in our hearts, we are to let Him stir up His Will in our hearts, to incline us to perform good works for Him and to go out and actually perform those good works.
 Then through these actions we will truly get our just reward.
 Our wills are naturally inclined towards not following Him; we need to have our wills reset towards following Him.